 For many master’s students, once teaching and exams are over, there’s only one thing left to focus on – the dissertation or extended project.

 Working over summer any year means there’s a bit of extra planning needed for keeping in touch with staff who might be taking annual/study leave.
-This year, more than ever, it’s important that you work out the best way to communicate with your supervisor, so that you feel supported but also understand what their role in your work is.
+This year, while we still face disruptions due to the pandemic, it’s important that you work out the best way to communicate with your supervisor, so that you feel supported but also understand what their role in your work is.

 Know what’s expected

 Each school has different expectations around the number of meetings and contact expected between masters’ students and their supervising academic.
 Know what yours are and know who will take the lead in setting up the meetings.
 Don’t be afraid to be proactive in getting the process started.

 Once the process is underway make sure you know ask about contact outside the formal structure should you need to – are they still holding virtual office hours?
 If not, can you make an appointment to see them?
 Are they responding to emails daily or only working certain days?

 Also be clear about what they want to see and when in terms of drafts and what exactly they are happy to look over for you.